-However, in Section \ref{sec:thm} we recover two $\psi$-ontology results which hold under the weaker notions of independence.
+However, in Sec.~\ref{sec:thm} we recover two $\psi$-ontology results which hold under the weaker notions of independence.
 An intermediate step is to obtain a result which holds in the presence of classical correlations.
 Our main theorem holds under the minimal notion of independence and approximates the result of PBR.
 The analysis relies on a proposed experiment involving randomly sampled preparations.
-The proof makes use of a finite de~Finetti theorem \cite{christandl:09}, establishing a mathematical connection which has not previously been considered in the context of $\psi$-ontology results.
+The proof makes use of a finite de~Finetti theorem \cite{christandl:09}, establishing a mathematical connection to $\psi$-ontology results.
 It also supposes that a certain symmetry present at the phenomenological level is reflected at the ontological level.
-The theorem places bounds on the degree of $\psi$-epistemicity that is consistent with the experimentally testable quantum mechanical predictions.
-Our conclusion of approximate $\psi$-ontology improves monotonically as the size of the sample space of preparations increases and is exact in the limit as the sample space becomes infinite.
+The theorem places bounds on the degree of $\psi$ epistemicity that is consistent with the experimentally testable quantum-mechanical predictions.
+Our conclusion of approximate $\psi$ ontology improves monotonically as the size of the sample space of preparations increases and is exact in the limit as the sample space becomes infinite.